 As you might expect, the EarthRoamers come with a hefty price tag.
 New XV-LTS models start at $450,000 and the XV-HD starts at $1.5 million.
 Because each unit is customized, it takes 6-9 months for each to be built.

 There is a pre-owned purchasing program through EarthRoamer, and it is interesting to note that the pre-owned models often are sold for more than their original cost.
-Each has been inspected by EarthRoamer staff and carry a limited warranty.
+Each has been inspected by EarthRoamer staff and carries a limited warranty.

 EarthRoamer is truly an amazing vehicle that sets the standard for off-road opulence camping.
 Even for those that can’t afford the price tag, it is really impressive to see what is possible and the innovations being developed.